UTSCCSCC01/BonFire/doc/sprint1/SystemDesign.md

 | AuthService | Defines authentication method used for Nest.Js |

 ## <a name="diagram"></a>Software Architecture Diagram
   Nest.js is a fully featured JavaScript framework for building web applications with the MVC design pattern.
-However, instead of using integrated views with Nest.js, we decided to use Vue as it is a more powerful front-end framework.
+We used Nest.JS for our controllers however, instead of using integrated views with Nest.js, we decided to use Vue as a more powerful frontend framework.

   Then we decided to use a MySQL database since we wanted a relational database.
-We also decided to use Prisma, a db ORM to connect our application to our database.
+We also decided to use Prisma for our Model interaction, and its a db ORM aded to NestJs.

 ![Software Architecture Diagram](./assets/architecture%20diagram.png)